SoftwareGuy/NodeListServer/README.md

 Important: **DO NOT** auto-assume that POST functions will be successful. **Always check the HTTP status code before doing anything with the returned response**.
 - You will get HTTP code 200 with a "OK" response from NodeListServer on success.
 - Anything not HTTP code 200 will be NodeListServer denying your request (you'll most likely get HTTP Code 400, Bad Request or if your IP is blocked, 403 Forbidden).
+- Make sure you cache the Server UUID you use.
+You'll need to use that to tell the List Server what to do with your server entry.
+Without a valid Server UUID, it will refuse to do anything.
+I strongly recommend using GUIDs, which are unique and if you're using Mono or .NET, you can just use System.Guid.newGuid() to generate a random one.

 As a bonus, here's some generic serializable classes that you can use to translate the JSON into something more usable:

 ```csharp